Herbal Potions

 The Making of the Hand of Glory

-Inspired by Harry Potter, we made our own Hand of Glory out of Foam-Mo and paint for Halloween.
+Inspired by Harry Potter, the HipMonsters team made our own Hand of Glory out of Foam-Mo.
+The Hand of Glory is a mix of realistic and creepy, making it the perfect Halloween decoration.

 Please note, this material is provided for informational purposes only and is not a guide on how to create the designs.
 Please read our disclaimer.